Ukraine nuclear workers recount abuse, threats from Russians

 Life was good for employees of the Zaporizhzhia Nuclear Power Plant before the Russian invasion of Feb.
 24. They were guaranteed a financially secure and stable life for their families.

-But after Russia occupied the city early in the war, that once-comfortable life turned into nightmare.
+But after Russia occupied the city early in the war, that once-comfortable life turned into a nightmare.

 The invaders overran the ZNPP, about 6 kilometers (nearly 4 miles) from Enerhodar, but kept the Ukrainian staff in place to run it.
-Both sides accused the other of shelling the plant that damaged power lines connecting it to the grid, raising international alarm for its safety.
-Ukrainian officials say the Russians used the plant as a shield from which to fire shells on nearby towns.
+Both sides accused the other of shelling the plant, damaging power lines connecting it to the grid and raising international alarm for its safety.
+Ukrainian officials say the Russians used the plant as a shield as they shelled nearby towns.

 Reports of intimidation of the staff and abductions began trickling out over the summer.
 Rafael Mariano Grossi, head of the International Atomic Energy Agency, the U.N.’s atomic watchdog, told The Associated Press about reports of violence between the Russians and the Ukrainian staff.

-He was freed Monday after being forced to make false statements on camera, according to Petro Kotin, head of Energoatom, Ukraine’s state nuclear company.
-Kotin told AP Murashov was released at the edge of Russian-controlled territory and walked about 15 kilometers (9 miles) to Ukrainian-held areas.
+He was freed Monday after being forced to make false statements on camera, according to Petro Kotin, head of Energoatom.
+He told AP Murashov was released at the edge of Russian-controlled territory and walked about 15 kilometers (9 miles) to a Ukrainian-held area.

 “I would say it was mental torture,” Kotin said of what Murashov suffered.
 “He had to say that all the shelling on the Zaporizhzhia Nuclear Power Plant was made by Ukrainian forces and that he is a Ukrainian spy … in contact with Ukrainian special forces.”